Variational-Adiabatic Quantum Solver for Systems of Linear Equations with Warm Starts: The heat flow equation

-Fig.~\ref{fig:infidelity_noise} shows the effect of the noise on the quality of the solutions found for the point-source case: the results spread fairly evenly around a mean value similar to the result of the noiseless case shown previously.
-Regarding the adiabatic parametrization, it is interesting to see how the introduction of the Hessian-based evaluation of the optimal $\delta s$, as described in Section~\ref{ssec:WS}, improves the efficiency of the algorithm.
-In Fig.~\ref{fig:time_steps_hessian}, we plot the number of effective adiabatic steps $t$ as a fraction of the full $T=50$ sequence defined in Eq.~\eqref{eq:s_from_v}: on average, we observed a reduction in the number of steps down to $t\approx 0.4 T$ (even less for larger $T$, since the maximum $\delta s$ compatible with the Hessian at any given $s$ is independent of $T$).
-Note that the maximum number of steps tends to saturate the required number $T$ as the number of qubit grows: this indicates that the algorithm will often resort to the default step suggested by Eq.~\eqref{eq:s_from_v}, either because the point in parameter space is a saddle point and not a minimum (i.e.\ the Hessian has at least one negative eigenvalue) or because the $\delta s$ suggested by the Hessian is smaller than the default step, so our implementation ignores it in order to avoid getting stuck in a potentially very long chain of impractically short increments.
-On the other hand, the minimum number of steps is always very close to zero: this means that in some cases the Hessian analysis yielded a negative $\delta s$, so the algorithm could skip all remaining intermediate steps and use the current parameter values as a warm start to solve the problem for $s=1$ directly.
-An example of this is shown in Fig.~\ref{fig:schedule_with_hessian}.
+First, we solved the problem with a point source, i.e.\ $\mathbf{b}=\mathbf{e}_1$.
+The results are shown in Fig.~\ref{fig:infidelity_noise}.
+Fig.~\ref{fig:infidelity_noise}~(a) shows the effect of the noise on the quality of the solutions found: the results spread fairly evenly around a mean value close to the result obtained in the noiseless case (see the curve for $d=2$ in Fig.~\ref{fig:infidelity_with_depth}).
+The effect of the convexity check of our algorithm is shown in Fig.~\ref{fig:infidelity_noise}~(b), where we plot the number of effective adiabatic steps $t$ performed as a fraction of the full $T=50$ sequence defined in Eq.~\eqref{eq:s_from_v}: on average, we observed a reduction in the number of steps down to $t\approx 0.4\,T$, or $t\approx20$.
+Note that the maximum $\delta s$ compatible with the Hessian at any given $s$ is independent of $T$, so the fraction $t/T$ has no general meaning.
+The maximum number of steps, on the other hand, always tends to saturate the required number $T$ as the number of qubit grows: this indicates that the algorithm will often resort to the default step suggested by Eq.~\eqref{eq:s_from_v}, either because the point in parameter space is a saddle point and not a minimum (i.e.\ the Hessian has at least one negative eigenvalue) or because the $\delta s$ suggested by the Hessian is smaller than the default step, so our implementation ignores it in order to avoid getting stuck in a potentially very long chain of impractically short increments.
+The minimum number of steps, however, is always very close to zero, meaning that even at qubit numbers approaching $n=10$, for some realizations of the noise in $\lambda$, the Hessian analysis yielded a negative $\delta s$ and the algorithm could skip to $s=1$ directly.